J-VGN/VGN-Development/README.md

 This repository contains Server/Bug Development at VGN Roleplay

-* [VGN Roleplay](http://vgnroleplay.co.uk/), a FiveM server open to all types of players to enjoy and play
+* [VGN Roleplay](http://vgnroleplay.co.uk/), a FiveM server open to all types of players to enjoy and play.